TeraLogics/TotalBriecall/docs/Installation-Instructions.md

 # Heroku

 We wanted to make deployment as easy as possible and we actually tried a few different things.
 Heroku provides a simple url that configures the application for you based on what the application requires.
-We chose to put this on the GitHub page for ease of access.
 Clicking the button provides a simple one step deployment.
 The following instruction will walk you through exactly what you need to do to deploy this application as well as link you to any additional walkthroughs on how to configure advanced options.

 # Step-By-Step Deployment Instructions for [Total Briecall](https://www.totalbriecall.com)